Skip to main content

 • Learning how to do many things yourself, and also knowing when to admit projects are beyond your skill, knowledge and comfort level.

-• Learning how to find make connections, get recommendations, hire contractors, get bids, and have others do work on and in your home.
+• Learning how to make connections, get recommendations, hire contractors, get bids, and have others do work on and in your home.

 • Learn from your mistakes.
 They are not mistakes, they are learning opportunities.